MKIVV0/Network-Flow-Analyzer/README.md

 The chosen programming language is C++ for the following reasons:
 - memory management: the application will handle hundreds to thounsands packets at once, therefore the memory better be handled manually, in order to avoid performance issues or memory problems such as memory leaks;
 - rawer approach: one of the main reason this project was born is to challenge myself, so I wanted to spice it up a little by using a language that has trickier features;
-- natively oop: c++ has beem conceived as an oop language, so it consequently has oop features such as visibility, classes, polymorphism, etc. On the other hand, there's Python, which is a simpler language with plenty of libraries, but it is a little to simplified for my purposes and implement the oop paradigm poorly (e.g: Python doesn't handle visibility).
+- natively oop: c++ has been conceived as an oop language, so it consequently has oop features such as visibility, classes, polymorphism, etc. On the other hand, there's Python, which is a simpler language with plenty of libraries, but it is a little to simplified for my purposes and it implements the oop paradigm poorly (e.g: Python doesn't handle visibility).
 - faster: as stated above, memory can be managed manually and hence there is the possibility of choosing to either use dynamic memory or static memory.

 # Library used
-Pcap plus plus will be used in this project.
+PcapPlusPlus will be used in this project.

 # Steps
 - Sep 1: build a basic network sniffer and categorize the data in a local database.